KudryashevLab/TomoBEAR/README.md

 Implementation details and benchmarks you can find in our publication:
 </br> Balyschew N, Yushkevich A, Mikirtumov V, Sanchez RM, Sprink T, Kudryashev M. Streamlined Structure Determination by Cryo-Electron Tomography and Subtomogram Averaging using TomoBEAR. *Nat Commun* **14**, 6543 (2023). doi: [10.1038/s41467-023-42085-w](https://www.nature.com/articles/s41467-023-42085-w)

-> **Warning**
-> <br/> This software is currently in pre-release state.
-New features may still appear and refactoring may still take place between all the current and future 0.x.y versions until 1.0.0 will be ready to be released.
-Binaries are not currently shipped.

 ## Contents